Clinical-Genomics/housekeeper/README.md

 #### Command: `delete files`

 Delete files that are not on disk anymore like his:
-`housekeeper delete files --tag fastq --unassociated`
+`housekeeper delete files --tag fastq --notondisk`

 Remove all bam files before a certain date:
 `housekeeper delete files --tag bam --before 2017-06-15`